JohnMohr/JMPortfolioReact/README.md

 ## **Installation**

 *Required Steps of Installation:*
 The application is not designed to be installed, but rather be viewed.
-But I suppose the steps would be to npm i to install the required dependencies and npm start to launch the react application into your localhost.
+But I suppose the steps would be, in your bash terminal type "npm i" to install the required dependencies.
+After which type "npm start" to launch the react application into your localhost.